 You might have heard the word “Slack” where startups and small businesses of the world are dominated.
 The demand for online communication across the business and workplace brings the entire collaboration in one place.
-The necessity of real time chat server which provides live community interaction rely on different platforms providing group chat or channel based on the number of users.
+The necessity of real-time chat server which provides live community interaction rely on different platforms providing group chat or channel based on the number of users.

 Most of the web chat providers for collaboration in the market like Slack, Hipchat are built on the server-side database where the messages sent are stored in the server database.
-This results in storage of a vast amount of data in the server-side data storage.
+This results in the storage of a vast amount of data in the server-side data storage.

 On the other hand, the client-side database is quite effective in minimizing the data stored in the database by holding the data within the device.
-This underpinning of development is carried in Mirrorfly infrastructure which offers best database design for storing chat messages for diminishing the queuing of messages and consumption of data.
+This underpinning of development is carried in Mirrorfly infrastructure which offers the best database design for storing chat messages for diminishing the queuing of messages and consumption of data.

 These servers scenario variations occur during the development of group chat applications under concurrent users.
 To get a more insight view of these group chat database designs, let us have a brief comparison between Client-side database storage and Server-side database storage in group chat applications.